Membership Requirements and Resources

 Each member school and approved nonmember school must purchase and maintain the following forms of insurance coverage:

-- Athletic Catastrophic Accident Medical Plan providing no-fault coverage to each student-athlete with minimum limits of $1 million for medical expenses in the event of a catastrophic injury resulting from participation in interscholastic athletic activities.
+- Athletic Accident Medical Expense and Catastrophic Cash Medical Plan providing no-fault coverage to each student-athlete with minimum limits of $1 million for medical expenses in the event of a catastrophic injury resulting from participation in interscholastic athletic activities.
+This policy should also include a catastrophic cash benefit to each student-athlete with minimum limits of $500,000 for total disability resulting from an injury sustained during participation in an interscholastic athletic activity.
+Structured pay-out benefits may vary.
 This coverage is to be in excess of the $25,000 base medical plan, but may be written as part of the same policy.

 The principal must check whether the school purchases a plan that provides the athletic base medical coverage to all student-athletes, or whether the school requires each student-athlete to provide their own coverage through a family plan or through a school-offered plan that may be purchased by the student-athlete's family.
 Finally, each school must have on file in the FHSAA office a photocopy of the actual certificate of insurance for each form of coverage that has been issued to the school by the agency through which the coverage was purchased.